VirusTotal/yara-x/docs/Module Developer's Guide.md

 Let's go back to our `text` module example, which already exports two fields:
 `num_lines` and `num_words`.
 Now suppose that you want to implement a function `avg_words_per_line`, that returns the result of `num_words / num_lines`.
-Of course, you could add new field to the module's structure and initialize it with the correct value in the main function, so this is not a very realistic example, but let's assume that you don't want to resort to a new field and want to use a function instead.
+Of course, you could add a new field and initialize it with the correct value in the main function, so this is not a very realistic example, but let's assume that you don't want to resort to using a new field, but want a function instead.
 How do you access the values of `num_words` and `num_lines` from the `avg_words_per_line` function?
 Let's see it:

 ```rust
 #[module_export]